 For the past three years, the Transportation Technical Advisory Committee (TTAC) has unanimously recommended participating in the swap.
-However, after lengthy discussions, the Urbanized Area Policy Board ultimately voted to 'opt-out' of the swap each of those years.
+However, after lengthy discussions, the Urbanized Area Policy Board has voted to 'opt-out' each of those years.
 Of the Board's many concerns, Davis-Bacon wages, worker safety, and lack of data supporting the benefits of the swap were central to the discussions.
 MPOJC and Bi-State Regional Commission are currently the only MPO's in the state opting-out of the swap.

 Similar to previous years, unless our MPO chooses to 'opt-out' of the swap program, the Iowa DOT will assume we wish to participate.
-Unfortunately, the DOT is unable to provide details on project cost savings.
-However, the DOT has indicated that the project development timeline has been reduced by six months for most projects.
+Unfortunately, since the swap policy did not take effect until October 2018 and there are a limited number of swapped projects completed, the DOT is unable to quantify project cost savings at this time.
+The DOT has however indicated that the project development timeline has been reduced by as much as six months for most projects.

-I have attached meeting minutes from your March 2020 meeting as well as the Iowa DOT's final swap policy language for your reference.
-Keep in mind that this policy would only affect Surface Transportation Block Grant (STBG) funding as Transportation Alternative Program (TAP) funding cannot be swapped at this time.
-At their March 23rd meeting, the Transportation Technical Advisory Committee unanimously recommended participation in the swap.
-Please review the attached information and be prepared to vote on participation in the swap.
+I have attached meeting minutes from the Policy Board's 2020 meeting as well as the DOT's final swap policy language for your reference.
+Please review the attached information and be prepared to discuss your organizations' stance on this issue.
+The goal is to again have a discussion about the policy with the limited information available and make a recommendation to the Urbanized Area Policy Board.
+Please keep in mind that this policy would only affect Surface Transportation Block Grant (STBG) funding.
+Transportation Alternative Program (TAP) funding cannot be swapped at this time.

-I will be at your March 31st meeting to answer any questions you may have.
+I will be at your March 23rd meeting to answer any questions you may have.